ibm-cloud-docs/BlockStorage/working-with-snapshots.md

    - [Unmounting {{site.data.keyword.blockstorageshort}} volumes on Microsoft](/docs/BlockStorage?topic=BlockStorage-mountingWindows#unmountingWin)

 2. Then, you can restore the volume with a snapshot by using one of the following commands.
-   - From the IBMCLOUD CLI:
+   - From the IBMCLOUD CLI, you can use the `ibmcloud sl block snapshot-restore` command.
      ```sh
      $ ibmcloud sl block snapshot-restore 562193766 562211890
      OK